Introduction: The Power of Data Analysis

 R Programming:

-- It is supported by the R Foundation
+- It is supported by the R Foundation and has a vibrant open-source community

-- It provides a large and integrated collection of tools for data
+- It provides a large and integrated collection of tools for data manipulation and visualization

 MATLAB:

-- It stands for matrix
+- It stands for "Matrix Laboratory"

-- It is a high-level programming language and interactive environment built for numerical computation, visualization, image processing and data analysis.
+- It is a high-level programming language and interactive environment built for numerical computation, visualization, image processing, and data analysis

-- It stands for Statistical Analysis
+- It stands for Statistical Analysis System

-- It is a statistical software suite built for data extraction, data transformation, and predictive and business
+- It is a statistical software suite built for data extraction, data transformation, and predictive and business analytics

 Java: